joshuarrr/jrr-xviii-ii/src/content/projects/idealist.md

   create more good in the world by helping people turn their intentions into actions.
 I was their Lead Web Designer for about five years.
 ---
-Idealist.org is an international non-profit job board with a social mission to create more good in the world by helping people tunr their intentions into actions.
+Idealist.org is an international non-profit job board with a social mission to create more good in the world by helping people turn their intentions into actions.
 I was their Lead Web Designer for about five years.